 Flash for Fuji Camera MEIKE MK-320F review

 How to write a review for a flash?
 I have been thinking about this for a while now.
-I don’t like technical reviews, I don’t want to write a technical review, I want a real life review of the flash but that is so difficult to write and to qualify an opinion as a flash does not control the quality of the photo, only the quality of the light.
-So you could easily take terrible photos with a flash but that is not the flashes fault.
-So I will review this flash on the following criteria.
-Firstly I will review build quality and ease of use, secondly, I will look at the ttl metering and the quality of light given off by this flash.
+I don’t like technical reviews and don’t want to write one.
+I want a real-life review of the flash, but that is so difficult to write and to qualify an opinion, as a flash does not control the quality of the photo, only the quality of the light.
+You could easily take terrible photos with a flash, but that is not the flash’s fault.
+So I will review this flash based on the following criteria.
+Firstly, I will review build quality and ease of use.
+Secondly, I will look at the TTL metering and the quality of light given off by this flash.

-My purchasing of this flash began with a broken lens.
-I broke my Nikon 16-35mm f/4 VR zoom lens that I use to shoot music festivals but since I had a super-wide zoom lens for my Fuji XT1 camera already, I decided to buy a flash for the Fuji XT1 and incorporate the Fuji XT1 into my workflow.
-Now the Fuji XT1 comes with its own flash, but it is a terrible dinky flash that is basically only good for some fill flash but it is completely unusable for me in my line of work and Fuji really does not have many flash options, so after doing some searching, I found out about the MEIKE MK-320F flash.
+My purchase of this flash began with a broken lens.
+I broke my Nikon 16-35mm f/4 VR zoom lens that I use to shoot music festivals.
+Since I already had a super-wide zoom lens for my Fuji XT1 camera, I decided to buy a flash for the Fuji XT1 and incorporate it into my workflow.
+The Fuji XT1 comes with its own flash, but it is a terrible, dinky flash that is only good for some fill light and is completely unusable for me in my line of work.
+Fuji really does not have many flash options, so after some searching, I found out about the MEIKE MK-320F flash.

 On paper, this flash seemed to have everything that I would desire.